DeepaAnjanamurthy/Capstone/README.md

 |`Close`|`float`|The volume of the currency traded on that day.||

 ### Data Source <a class="anchor" id="data-source"></a>
-Dataset can be found on Kaggle [Here](https://www.kaggle.com/datasets/pavankrishnanarne/daily-currency-exchange-rates-2008-present)
+The dataset can be found on Kaggle [Here](https://www.kaggle.com/datasets/pavankrishnanarne/daily-currency-exchange-rates-2008-present)

 ### Data Coverage <a class="anchor" id="data-coverage"></a>
 - Temporal Coverage